Master Visual Knowledge

 Career Prospects

-Graduates of the Master in Visual Knowledge are equipped with the skills to work across several sectors of visual communication and knowledge mediation, in roles such as:
+Upon completion of the Master’s degree, graduates have acquired the skills required to work across various sectors of visual communication and knowledge mediation, in roles such as:

 Practical Information